Buzzing for BeyHive homecoming mums

 “Beyoncé asked us to go to homecoming, and we understood the assignment.”

 Wherever Beyoncé goes on her Cowboy Carter Tour, her audiences know exactly how to pick up her vision of the urban cowboy and wrap themselves in it.
 Leather.
 Chaps.
 Cowboy hats.
 Denim.
 Sparkle.
 Skin.
 Sashes.
 Fringe.
-This is especially true in her hometown of Houston, Texas.
+This was especially true in her hometown of Houston, Texas.

 Act II: Cowboy Carter, Beyoncé